Consumer medicine information

 • fungal infections in the gullet (which can cause pain or discomfort when swallowing)

-• fungal infections in the mouth and throat (possible signs include white spots in the mouth or throat)
+• fungal infections in the mouth and throat (symptoms can be white spots)

 Common side effects include: